karthikc386/cricscore/README.md

 ## How to Use

-1.  **Download:** Get the `index.html` file.
-2.  **Open:** Open the `index.html` file directly in your web browser (Chrome, Firefox, Edge, Safari recommended).
-No web server is needed.
-3.  **Set Bowler:** Before starting an over (or during), click "Set Bowler".
+1.  **Set Bowler:** Before starting an over (or during), click "Set Bowler".
 Select an existing bowler from the dropdown or click "Add New Bowler" to enter a name.
 Click "Save".
 The bowler's name will appear next to the over number.
-4.  **Record Events:**
+2.  **Record Events:**
     *   Click **Dot** for a delivery with no run (counts as a legal ball).
     *   Click **Run**, **Wicket**, **Wide**, **No-ball**, **Bye**, **Leg Bye**, or **Penalty** to open a modal specific to that event.
     *   In the modal: